Texas Southern University—Thurgood Marshall School of Law

 The information on this page was provided by the law school.

 Official Guide to LLM, Master’s, and Certificate Programs

 LLM Program in Immigration and Naturalization Law

-Beginning in the fall of 2016, Texas Southern University Thurgood Marshall School of Law (TMSL) offered a fully approved LLM program focused on immigration and naturalization law.
+Beginning in the fall of 2016, Texas Southern University's Thurgood Marshall School of Law (TMSL) offers a fully approved LLM program focused on immigration and naturalization law.
 This is the first LLM program of its kind in the nation devoted to immigration and naturalization law.

 The mission of the degree program is to further the law school’s commitment to excellence by providing specialized academic and practical legal training for law graduates, to equip them with an array of skills required to effectively practice, identify and solve complex problems, and participate in policy making in the field of immigration and naturalization law.

 The LLM in Immigration and Naturalization Law is a 24-credit degree program that can be completed in one academic year as a full-time student or in two academic years as a part-time student.
 Minimum semester course load, six (6) hours.
 Maximum semester course load, Twelve (12) hours.

 Applications for the LLM Program are accepted as of September 15 each year and are considered until the Program is full.
 An applicant for the LLM Program may apply for admission to begin in either the Fall or Spring semester, full or part-time.

 Applicants who wish to begin in the Spring Semester are advised to apply as early as possible but no later than December 15.